CulDeVu/culdevu.github.io/_posts/2016-02-02-microfacet-dummies.md

 Extending it With Lambertian Diffuse
 ===

-The Cook-Torrace BRDF is really nice and all, but it's only a specular BRDF after all.
+The Cook-Torrance BRDF is really nice and all, but it's only a specular BRDF after all.
 We need to fuse it with a Lambertian BRDF to finish everything up nicely.
 The form the BRDF takes after the fuse is:

 $$
 	f_r(\textbf{i}, \textbf{o}, \textbf{n}) =